 For the lightbox, I used laser cut acrylic with a LED lightpanel.
 Any box that is white will probably do - including microwaves or painted FedEx cardboard boxes.
 The LED lightpanel goes on top.

-The box detailed here was designed by my colleague in Looking Glass lab, Angus - it's 18" x 16" x 16" and is made of translucent white acrylic, held together with some simple 90 degree bracket.
+The box detailed here was designed by my colleague in our lab at Looking Glass, Angus - it's 18" x 16" x 16" and is made of translucent white acrylic, held together with some simple 90 degree bracket.
 Plans are attached to this step.
 This is opensource under the Creative Commons Attribution-ShareAlike 3.0 license.

-Note: there are a few improvements to this simple ilghtbox that make the scanning more consistent, including shifting the lightpanel towards the front opening.
-If there's enough interest I'll put together together a kit - let me know in the comments.
+Note: there are a few improvements to this simple ilghtbox you might want to try that make the scanning more consistent, including shifting the lightpanel towards the front opening.

 Step 4: Make Your Paper Backdrop

 I used the trick that all photographers use for "infinity" photos with no discernible background -- it's just a slightly curved well-lit piece of paper behind the subject.
 An A3/legal-sized sheet will work fine, but any large sheet of paper cut to your box size will do.